curated by Jessica Thalmann

 McCarten has held solo shows at the Robert McLaughlin Gallery and Angell Gallery in Toronto.
 Her work has also been included in group shows at The Harbourfront Centre, The Idea Exchange, Ontario Place, as well as the Textile Museum of Canada.
 She has received grants from both the Toronto Arts Council and the Ontario Arts Council.
 Her work is in the permanent collection at the Bank of Montreal, La Maison Simons, Canopy Hotel, along with various private collections.

-An Opening Reception will be held October 10, 2024 from 5–7 PM with reception treats by Sidnichka.
+An Opening Reception was held on October 10, 2024 from 5–7 PM with reception treats by Sidnichka.

 Sid Starkman is a Pastry Artist who uses food as an ephemeral art form.
 Her practice focuses on ways to create experiences of comfort, wonder, surprise, and playfulness; activating a more intimate relationship to ourselves, each other, brands, tradition, history and art in all forms.
 Currently, she operates a custom cake and special event food business called Sidnichka.